opencog/atomspace/Design-Notes.md

    when items are inserted into the container.
 The container contents are time-varying.

  * FutureStream.
-Resembles a container, but is always empty, and pulls from upstream, whenever it is pulled from.
+Resembles a container, but is always empty.
+Calls `Atom::execute()` once, every time `FutureStream::value()` is called.
    That's the promise.

  * FlatStream.
 Resembles a container, but does NOT actually derive from ContainerValue.
-Pulls only when it needs to.
+Derives from FutureStream, unwrapping lists of items from obtained via `Atom::execute()`.

  * QueueValue, UnisetValue.
 Thread-safe containers.
 Don't stream; they block until writer closes, then return one big gulp of everything.